Battle of Smolensk (1941): Phase Two: The German offensives on the flanks and the further Soviet counteroffensives

+In conclusion, the Battle of Smolensk and the subsequent Soviet offensives underscored the resilience and determination of the Red Army.
+While the Germans achieved significant tactical victories, the strategic outcome favored the Soviets by delaying the German timetable and setting the stage for the eventual Soviet counteroffensive.
+The lessons learned from these engagements would shape the conduct of both sides in the brutal and protracted conflict that followed on the Eastern Front.

 Soviets did make progress and pushed Germans back, but movement forward was rather slow.
-Main reason for this was quality of German defense.
+The main reason for this was the quality of German defense.
 Soviets small unit tactics were implemented with depleted companies even before the operation began, as seen on the example of the 900th Rifle Regiment, which was part of the 242nd Rifle Division.
 Rifle Regiment attacking village of Svity was composed of 79 rifles (soldiers able to attack the enemy).

 Staying on small unit tactics, switch to night operations yielded good results and Soviets were not only able to close in on enemy positions but to push the Germans back in close combat.
 Clandestine movement to get as close as possible to the German positions, quiet sprint to the positions, and engagement, including rifle fire and bayonet attack.
 Attacks on this sector would be supported by artillery, both anti-aircraft used in ground role and divisional level support in the form of Artillery Support Group (ASG) 900.

 German small unit opposing the 900th Rifle Regiment at this time were the elements of the 240th Infantry Regiment of the 106th Infantry Division, and 900 Mechanized Lehr Brigade and its Panzerjäger 1 tank destroyers.
-After initial night attack described above, the Germans adjusted and began counterattacking and winning the ground they would lose earlier in the night, inflicting heaviest casualties in the 25th July to 5th August.
+After initial night attack described above, the Germans adjusted and began counterattacking and winning the ground they would lose earlier in the night, inflicting heaviest casualties in 25 July to 5 August.
 Heavy casualties were by Soviet small unit leader's assessments, not by current assessments of Western historians.
 Specifics: 200 Soviet soldiers involved in the night attack which was not successful.
 5th Rifle Company (of 2nd Rifle Battalion, 900th Rifle Regiment) reported 18 MIA, 11 wounded.
 The 519th Anti-Aircraft Artillery Battalion which was attacking the German positions with it reported 4 KIA, 7 WIA from that one attack.
 Total 7 KIA, 18 MIA, 18 WIA.